parhamrahmani/SongScope/README.md

 - Then run the `conf/finetuning/finetuning.py` to fine-tune the model based on the prompts generated.
    - this will upload `conf/finetuning/prompts.jsonl` to the OpenAI API and will fine-tune the model based on the prompts.
 - **You can do this in OPENAI API Dashboard in their website as well if you want to do this with a gui environment**
-### 8. Set up OpenAI Assistant
+### 7. Set up OpenAI Assistant
-- Go to the OpenAI API Dashboard and create a new assistant or use the script in the project to create a new assistant.
+- Go to `setup/setup_openai_assistant.py` and run the script to create/update a new assistant.
 - Get the assistant ID and set it as the `OPEN_AI_ASSISTANT_ID` in the `.env` file.
 - Make sure to include the functions that you need in the assistant.
 Otherwise, the assistant won't work properly.
 - You have to get the assistant ID from the OpenAI API Dashboard regardless of how you create the assistant.
+The Assistant ID will be also printed in the terminal after creating the assistant.
-### 9. Get Tavily API Key
+### 8. Get Tavily API Key
 - Go to the Tavily API website and get your own API key.
 - Set the API key as the `TAVILY_KEY` in the `.env` file.
-### 10. Set up the `.env` file
+### 9. Set up the `.env` file
 - Create a new `.env` file in the root directory of the project.
 - Add the following environment variables to the `.env` file.
 ```env